ShadowCCS/AlphaClicker-Update-1.4/README.md

 ## New Features

 ### 1. New Theme System
 The theme system has been completely revamped.
-The new dynamic theme manager now allows for easy integration of user-created themes, along with four stock themes: Light, Dark, Nature, and Undecided.
+The new dynamic theme manager now allows for easy integration of user-created themes, along with five stock themes: Light, Dark, Nature, Earth and Glass.

 ![Themes Selction](.github/Images/Themes.png)